makerdao/plunger/README.md

 ### Running with `docker-compose`

-1. Create Kovan account with Metamask.
+1. Create Kovan account.
+This can be done with Metamask.
 This address will be `$ETH_FROM`

-2. Create `keystore.json` and `password.txt` with MyCrypto

-3. Create `./secrets` dir and place your `keystore.json` and `password.txt` files in it
+1. From this account create `keystore.json` and place it in a directory, for example `./secrets`

-4. Populate required env vars in `./.env` file or `export` these in your shell
+1. Populate required env vars in `./.env` file or `export` these in your shell

-5. Create stuck transaction with `seth`.
+1. Create a transaction with `seth` with low gas that will get stuck.
 See more below on `seth`

     `seth send --async --gas-price=500000000 --value=1 -F $ETH_FROM $ETH_FROM`

-6. Then to list stuck transactions:
+1. Then to list stuck transactions:

     `docker-compose run plunger-list`

-7. To force stuck transaction with default gas amount:
+1. To force stuck transaction with default gas amount.
+Provide password to `keystore.json` when prompted:

     `docker-compose run plunger-force`

-8. To force stuck transaction specifying gas amount to be 20GWei:
+1. To force stuck transaction specifying gas amount to be 20GWei:

     `docker-compose run -e GAS_PRICE=20000000000 plunger-force`